student-to-software-engineer/student-to-software-engineer/docs/5-technical-skill-roadmap/index.md

 **No,** you don’t need to learn everything in this chapter to get hired.

-It's completely possible to get your first job with likely just a bit more than Level 2: Beginner Applications.
+It's completely possible to get your first job with likely just a bit more than Level 2: Simple Web Applications.

 However, if you find that you are struggling to get interviews or offers, it would definitely help if your resume articulated that you have the skills in Level 3: Production-Ready Applications.